akeneo/pim-api-docs/content/apps/catalogs.md

 :::

 Catalogs created **are always disabled by default** in the Akeneo PXM Studio.
 Only Akeneo users are able to enable a catalog.
-You must wait for one of your user to enable it before using it.
+You must wait for any of your users to enable it before using it.

 To help your users, you can give them a link to directly access the catalog configuration interface: